Pedestrian Accident Lawyer In Myrtle Beach

-Walking along a city street should be a safe atmosphere for pedestrians; however, in many cases, negligent drivers compromise the well being of pedestrians and cyclists.
-Despite cross walks and other traffic laws created to protect pedestrians, each year approximately 64,000 people are struck by cars while walking and, 5,000 are killed.
-There is a current trend in city management to build “pedestrian friendly” roads with ample lighting and sidewalks.
-Unfortunately many of our area roads are not necessarily safe for the pedestrian.
+Walking along a city street should be a safe atmosphere for pedestrians; however, in many cases, negligent drivers compromise the well-being of pedestrians and cyclists.
+Despite crosswalks and other traffic laws created to protect pedestrians, each year approximately 64,000 people are struck by cars while walking and, 5,000 are killed.
+There is a current trend in city management to build “pedestrian-friendly” roads with ample lighting and sidewalks.
+Unfortunately, many of our area roads are not necessarily safe for pedestrians.

 More than 50% of accidents involving pedestrians and cars are fatal for the walker.
 If not lethal, it is likely that they have incurred serious injuries that could permanently alter their lifestyle.
 If you or someone you love has been injured by a negligent driver, you may be eligible to receive compensation for your medical expenses, pain and suffering, lost wages, or wrongful death.

 The Lovely Law firm is dedicated to helping people like you claim the compensation you deserve.